-Getting Enough Sleep — The Secret Weapon for Weight Loss
+Getting Enough Sleep: The Secret Weapon for Weight Loss

 A few weeks ago we discussed how important a good’s night sleep is to reaching your weight loss goals.
 In today’s modern lifestyle, getting a good night’s sleep is getting more and more difficult to come by.
-There are several reasons for this—high stress levels, too much technology, etc., but today we’re going to focus on LIGHT.
+There are several reasons for this—high stress levels, too much technology, etc., but today we’re going to focus on light.
 Yes, you heard that right.
-The light you’re surrounded by—from electronics and lamps in your house—has an ENORMOUS impact on how well you’re sleeping.
+The light you’re surrounded by—from electronics and lamps in your house—has an enormous impact on how well you’re sleeping.

-Your Circadian Rhythms
+Your Circadian Rhythm

 What is Melatonin?

 Melatonin is highly sensitive and the presence of bright light, especially the blue light emitted by light bulbs and electronics, disrupts its natural rhythm.
-When you’re on the computer late into the night or watching TV in bed, the release of melatonin gets delayed and, as a result, you have difficulty falling asleep.
+When you’re on the computer late into the night or watching TV in bed, the release of melatonin gets delayed and, as a result, you may have difficulty falling asleep.

-So What Can You Do?
+So, What Can You Do?

 - Use technology wisely.
-It’s best to shut off all electronics at least one hour before you go to bed and keep all technology – including your cell phone – out of your bedroom.
+It’s best to shut off all electronics at least one hour before you go to bed and keep all technology, including your cell phone, out of your bedroom.
 Get in the habit of reading near a soft light or spending some quiet time meditating before bed.

 - Consider adding an app like f.lux to your computer and tablets.
 F.lux is an app that masks the blue light emitted from these electronics.
-It gives the light more of an amber glow, which is more natural for the nighttime – which brings us to our next point.
+It gives the light more of an amber glow, which is more natural for the nighttime, which brings us to our next point.